slightlytyler/react-portland-ui/src/modules/Checkbox/Switch/documentation.md

 ---
 module: checkboxes
-description: An alternative styling for a checkbox
+description: An alternative styling for a checkbox.
 ---

 #### Basic switch